xMartin/php-introduction/00_intro.md

 PHP is flawed, sure, just like most other languages/platforms.
 And just like the others, it's worth learning it.

+# How to use this guide

+We will start with how to install PHP and Composer and then go through a small example program to get familiar with the syntax ad general look and feel of PHP.

+Then we'll make a "Hello world" web application using a minimalistic framework called "Silex".
+This will serve as an introduction on how to install and use third party dependencies.

+In the following chapter, we will explore the features of PHP in more detail.
+The chapters are intended to be read in the correct order since they built on previous chapters.

+Every few chapter there will be a practical example to put the previously covered topics into practice.

 [1]: https://getcomposer.org
 [2]: http://symfony.com
 [3]: http://silex.sensiolabs.org